Steve Hayden

 Stephen Edward Hayden (May 21, 1947 – August 27, 2025) was an American advertising executive.
 He was the Vice Chairman and Chief Creative Officer of Ogilvy Worldwide.
 Hayden is one of the most important figures of the late twentieth century advertising, leading creative teams at both Chiat/Day and BBDO on the Apple Inc.'s Computer account.

 Early life

 Stephen Edward Hayden was born on May 21, 1947, in St. Charles, Missouri.
 His father was an internist and his mother was an opera singer.
 He was the youngest of four sons.
-In 1949, when Steve was two years old, his family relocated to San Jose, California, where his father was the first internist in the area and eventually ran the O'Connor Hospital there.
-At 14, Steve was sent to boarding school at the Interlochen Center for the Arts where he studied cello (and where he served as chairman of the board of trustees).
+In 1949, when Hayden was two years old, his family relocated to San Jose, California, where his father was the first internist in the area and eventually ran the O'Connor Hospital there.
+At 14, Hayden was sent to boarding school at the Interlochen Center for the Arts where he studied cello (and where he served as chairman of the board of trustees).
 After graduating from high school at Interlochen, he moved to Los Angeles to go to school at University of Southern California.
 He graduated in 1968 with a degree in English.